 The way most companies do their proposal reviews is broken

 Conducting a proposal review with little or no preparation beyond printing the proposal and a copy of the RFP can be worse than not doing any review at all.
-You shouldn’t conduct every proposal review as if they are all the same.
+You shouldn’t conduct every proposal review as if they are all the same, when what it will take to win could be very different.
 If you focus on having one major proposal review, you are probably making both of these mistakes.
-Passing proposal reviews should not be about trying the same ineffective approach only harder this time.
+Preparing for and passing your proposal reviews should not be about doing the same ineffective things only trying harder this time.

+In many ways, your review process is your proposal process.
 Your proposal process should be driven by how you are going to review your proposals to validate their quality.
 If all of your proposals are not passing their reviews, something is wrong with your proposal process.
-It helps to focus on the right things.
 You can’t deliver quality proposals if your proposal team doesn’t know what the reviewers expect.

 Achieving a consistently effective proposal review process

 The foundation of a consistently effective review process is something that almost every company lacks: a written definition of proposal quality that can be turned into criteria to be used during proposal reviews.
-It is such a simple and obvious thing, but almost every company we encounter still uses outdated, subjective, unscoped review practices.
+It is such a simple and obvious thing, but almost every company we encounter still uses outdated, poorly defined, subjective review practices.

 Proposal Quality Validation separates what you review from how you review it.
 What you review matters more than how you review it.
 Your proposal process should surface the criteria you need to define quality based on what it will take to win.
 Then you have as many reviews, conducted in whatever ways make sense, at whatever times make sense, to validate that the proposal fulfills the criteria.
 The details for doing this are accessible to PropLIBRARY subscribers.

 Subscribe to PropLIBRARY

 Unlock our premium content, including the recipes, forms, checklists, etc. that make it easy to turn our recommendations into winning proposals.